muhammadsanwarulislam/PHP-Data-Structures/README.md

 ## Introduction

-**Hello,** This repository is for those who want to learn data structures and algorithms with PHP for better control over application-solution, efficiency, and optimization.A basic understanding of PHP data types, control structures, and other basic features is required.
+**Hello,** This repository will help you to learn data structures and algorithms using PHP.
+It will help you to manage your application with an efficient and optimized way.

 ## Different  data structures
 There are two different groups of data structures